s1998/submit/README.md

 #### Server

-To run the server, use command : python app.py
+To run the server, use command : `python app.py`

 See the file sendReq.py for example of API request.

 The ouput has the following format:

+Quesion contains the list of meaningful questions.

+Followup conatins the sentences that denote an action to be done in future (this part is significantly harder and needs some more work, e.g. better models, more labelled data etc...).

+Both the question and followups are sorted in the order of confidence.
+Most confident ones are printed in the end.

 ```